Summer Camp registration now open!

 The Scout uniform helps support the values embodied in the Scout Oath and Scout Law.
 The Scout uniform helps accomplish 4 ideals: Identification, Achievement, Personal Commitment, and Personal Equality.

-Youth and adult members who wear the uniform can be instantly identified as members of the BSA.
+Youth and adult members who wear the uniform can be instantly identified as members of Scouting America.

 The uniform is a visible reminder that Scouting is a positive force for good in the community and for the character development of all its members.